University of New Mexico Press

 The University of New Mexico Press (UNMP) is a university press at the University of New Mexico.
 It was founded in 1929 and published pamphlets for the university in its early years before expanding into quarterlies and books.
 Its administrative offices are in the Office of Research (Building 26), on the campus of UNM in Albuquerque.

 The University of New Mexico Press specializes in scholarly and trade books on subjects including Southwestern and Western American history and literature, archaeology and anthropology, Latin American and border studies, Native American studies, travel and recreation, and children's books.
 UNM Press publishes the Dialagos Series in Latin American Studies, the Mary Burritt Christiansen Poetry Series, and the Barbara Guth Worlds of Wonder Science Series for Young Readers.

-Domestic distribution for the press is currently provided by the University of North Carolina Press's Longleaf Services.